pkardas/notes/books/nlp-book.md

 LSTM - Long Short-Term Memory - divide the context management problem into two sub-problems:

 - removing information no longer needed from the context
-- adding information likely to be needed for later decision making
+- adding information likely to be needed for later decision-making

 LSTM is capable of mitigating the loss of distant information.
-However there are still RNNs, so relevant information can be lost.
+However, there are still RNNs, so relevant information can be lost.

 Transformers - approach to sequence processing that eliminates recurrent connections and returns to architectures reminiscent of the fully connected networks.
 Transformers are made up of stacks of networks of the same length of simple